ChankitSaini/Telegram-Scraper-Adder/README.md

 `$ python setup.py`

-* To Scrape members from group.
+* To scrap members from group.

 `$ python scraper.py`

 * Add Scraped members to your group.

 `$ python adder.py`